Half Moon Bay The secluded Half Moon Bay near Providenciales.

 • Persons who are in transit at the airport, or for purposes of connecting flights.

-Please note that there are no exemptions to the vaccination requirement for religious reasons.
+There were no exemptions to the vaccination requirement for religious reasons.

 COVID-19 Test for Entry

-A COVID-19 test is no longer required for entry, as of 1 May 2022.
+A COVID-19 test was no longer required for entry, as of 1 May 2022.

 Details on the Required Travel Insurance

-What are the face mask requirements?
+What were the face mask requirements?

-Can I travel to the other islands from Providenciales?
+Could I travel to the other islands from Providenciales?